OKEFENOKEE Heritage Center

 Gram Parsons

-This exhibit outlines the life of one of Waycross’ native sons, and one of rock music’s most influential, but little known, figures.
+This exhibit outlines the life of one of country rock music’s most influential figures.

-A centerpiece of the exhibit is an excellent pencil portrait of Parsons which was done by Becky Herrin.
-A copy of the portrait hangs in the Joshua Tree Inn where Parsons died and also in the home of Emmylou Harris.
+A centerpiece of the exhibit is a pencil portrait of Parsons by local artist Becky Herrin.
+A copy of the portrait hangs in the Joshua Tree Inn and in the home of Emmylou Harris.